ben-kenney/docker-services/gitea/README.md

 Still to be tested, but generally should be able to archive the entire gitea directory.

 ## Other thoughts
-In production environment should experiment with putting the git repos on an external drive to make backup easier.
+In production environment should experiment with putting the git repos on an external drive to make backup easier and also using nginx or traefik.